I. Purpose

 - Transfers

-- Out of boundary placements will be permitted only in the case that the requested program location has unfilled seats at the grade level after considering placements for all eligible, in-boundary lottery applicants.
-Information regarding availability will be made online via the PGCPS website.
+- Transfers between Montessori schools may be permitted if a student moves out of a boundary area and the requested school has unfilled seats at the grade level after considering placements for all eligible, in-boundary lottery applicants.

-- If a transfer/out of boundary placement is approved, transportation is the responsibility of the parents/guardians.
-The student must arrive on time and be picked up on time from school and student activities for after-hour events.
+- If approved, transportation is the responsibility of the parents/guardians.
+The student must arrive on time and be picked up on time from school and student activities for after hour events.

 - Failure to meet time and attendance expectations may lead to removal from the program.